z1chh/z1chh/README.md

 - 👀 I love to apply the knowledge that I have learned and possess a strong desire to learn more about the many aspects of computer science.
 I am always trying to explore more abilities and skills in order to further my efficiency in this domain and to excel in this field, as a programmer.

-- 🌱 I'm currently learning web development (HTML, CSS, JS, React & Angular) and more about neural networks (machine learning).
+- 🌱 I'm currently learning about software privacy, web development with MERN-stack (HTML, CSS, JS, NodeJS, ExpressJS, React & MongoDB) and more about neural networks (machine learning).

-- 💞️ I am really interested in making games and artificial intelligence.
+- 💞️ I am really interested in software development, making games and artificial intelligence.
 Here are some projects that I really enjoyed doing.

 - 📫 huzichen@gmail.com